mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

-Mission/life-critical projects or those for embedded devices often have to obey the safety norms that care about software for safety-critical systems (e.g., ISO 61508 is a basic functional safety standard applicable to all industries and ISO 26262 for automotive).
-As a result, such companies often forbid third-party tooling that lacks official certification or does not obey all the rules provided by MISRA.
-This is a huge issue as those companies typically are natural users of physical quantities and units libraries.
+Mission/life-critical projects or those for embedded devices often have to obey the safety norms that care about software for safety-critical systems (e.g., ISO 61508 is a basic functional safety standard applicable to all industries, and ISO 26262 for automotive).
+As a result, such companies often forbid third-party tooling that lacks official certification.
+Such certification requires a specification to be certified against, and those tools often do not have one.
+The risk and cost of self-certifying an Open Source project is too high for many as well.

+Companies often have a policy that the software they use must obey all the rules MISRA provides.
+This is a common misconception as many of those rules are intended to be deviated from.
+However, those deviations require rationale and documentation, which is also considered to be risky and expensive by many.

+All of those reasons often prevent the usage of an Open Source product in a company, which is a huge issue as those companies typically are natural users of physical quantities and units libraries.

 ## Complex and complicated